rellison27/Optimization-project/README.md

 from there click on "Cam's Pizzeria"

 #### Part 1: Increasing Optimize PageSpeed Insights score for index.html
+- Put this on a server to get the insights so I used gitHub pages to get a score
 - Inlined CSS
 - compressed, localized, and resized photos using GIMP
 - used the async attribute on the script tags